 The College provides access to a number of key information resources through the library area on My Learning Centre (Moodle platform).
-These resources include an online journal library, a variety of online databases that support social care and management, and a section for resources that support study skills.
+These resources include two online journal libraries, a variety of online databases that support social care and management, and a section for resources that support study skills.